bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 Tags will have any leading and tailing whitespace removed, and duplicate tags are not permitted.
 Tags that contain spaces are permitted by default.

+Tags are added by pressing <kbd>ENTER</kbd> or when the `change` event fires on the new tag input (i.e. when focus moves from the input).

 **Default render:**

 ```html